Your Ultimate Guide to Veteran Benefits in California

-There are many California veteran benefits and exemptions provided by the state to current and former members of the U.S. military.
 California is ranked #1 in the country for veteran population by state, with over 1.7 million veteran residents!
-With such a large veteran population, it’s no wonder that California veteran benefits are so plentiful.
+With such a large veteran population, it’s no wonder that California Veteran benefits are so plentiful.

-The state offers property tax exemptions, tuition waivers, financial assistance, priority state contracts awarded to disabled entrepreneurs, discounted home loans, and recreation discounts to its veteran population.
+This California Veteran Benefits guide will reveal the top VA benefits—including California Disabled Veteran Benefits, education, healthcare, property tax exemptions, tuition waivers, financial assistance, priority state contracts awarded to disabled entrepreneurs, discounted home loans, recreation discounts, and much more.

 - Property Tax Exemptions for Veterans in California